Prison education: Funding allocation and prevalence

-Both the availability and rate of participation in prison education programs, as well as the funding available for programs, varies greatly around the world.
+Both the availability and rate of participation in prison education programmes, as well as the funding available for programmes, varies greatly around the world.
 It is often difficult to obtain meaningful data on the amount of funding available for prison education, as the money may not come from a dedicated budget, but rather from a variety of sources.
 In some cases, each individual prison receives a set amount of funding, and the prison warden must determine how much, if any, is spent on education.
 A survey in 2012 financed by the European Commission found that out of 31 countries in Europe, the majority reported no change in the budget for prison education over the previous three years.
 Funding was reported to have decreased for general education in three countries and increased in four.
 Countries that decreased funding appeared to also have decreases in prison budgets overall, while those that reported increases may have only been a reflection of the growth in prison population and corresponding increase in overall spending.
 The budget for prison education in Norway increased from NOK 107 million in 2005 to NOK 225 million in 2012.
 In the US, the rate of spending on prison education has decreased, even though the budget for the prison system overall has increased.
 In 2010, 29% of prison budgets were allocated to education, the lowest rate in three decades; in 1982, the rate was 33%.
-Funding for tertiary programs was reduced from $23 million in 2008 to $17 million in 2009.
+Funding for tertiary programmes was reduced from $23 million in 2008 to $17 million in 2009.
 In Honduras, as of 2012, 97% of the prison system's budget is spent entirely on staff salaries and food, leaving barely any funding for sanitation or other services.

-A study in 1994 of 34 countries found that half offered basic literacy programs to inmates, and one-third a form of education higher than that.
-In 2004, 27% of US inmates participated in an education course, and in 2005, 35–42% of US prisons were offering tertiary education programs.
-As of 2009–10, six percent of inmates in participating US states were enrolled in a tertiary program.
+A study in 1994 of 34 countries found that half offered basic literacy programmes to inmates, and one-third a form of education higher than that.
+In 2004, 27% of US inmates participated in an education course, and in 2005, 35–42% of US prisons were offering tertiary education programmes.
+As of 2009–10, six percent of inmates in participating US states were enrolled in a tertiary programme.
 While Kyrgyzstan's Criminal Code guarantees the right to education for inmates, the country's prison system has been plagued with problems since the collapse of the Soviet Union in 1991, including insufficient budgets and training for educational staff.
-As of 2014, six of the 31 prisons in the country offered vocational education, and 13.5% of inmates overall were enrolled in such programs.
-The Bahamas initiated a prison education program in 1994, which, while successful, only had the resources to be delivered to 10.75% of inmates.
+As of 2014, six of the 31 prisons in the country offered vocational education, and 13.5% of inmates overall were enrolled in such programmes.
+The Bahamas initiated a prison education programme in 1994, which, while successful, only had the resources to be delivered to 10.75% of inmates.
 As of 1996, only 6% of prisoners in Venezuela had access to education, and many prisons there did not offer education at all.